piyushS3V3N/piyushS3V3N.github.io/_posts/2024-04-08-XZ-Backdoor-Found.md

 # Little in brief

 ```
-Sorry guys i wasn't much active on the blog for a while due to some personal and more or less career related issues but now with new found clarity i would try to keep up and updated blog as much possible
+Sorry guys i wasn't much active on the blog for a while due to some personal and more or less career related issues but now with new found clarity i would try to keep up and update blog as much as possible.
 ```

 # Back on track